Curious About Green Banking?

 These banks have increased their funding for ultra-deepwater oil and gas, tar sands, and fracking projects in recent years despite worldwide recognition that fossil fuels threaten our planet’s future.
 They’ve used legal mechanisms to ignore calls for sustainability-focused reform, and disallow stakeholder resolutions requiring them to disclose the climate impact of their loan portfolios.

-It’s only eco-friendly financial institutions like Aspiration that prioritize the financing of green initiatives.
+It’s only eco-friendly financial institutions like Aspiration that prioritize the financing of green practices and initiatives.
 Aspiration provides customers with the option to invest in ethical stocks through its Redwood Fund, which includes socially responsible businesses that commit to sustainable supply chains and the use of clean energy.
-Aspiration doesn’t invest in any fossil fuels but instead uses its profits to fund forest and water conservation projects across the planet.
+Aspiration doesn’t invest in any fossil fuels but instead uses its profits to fund forest and water conservation projects across the planet, making it one of the best if not the best banking alternative for climate change-conscious individuals.

 Green Banking: Simple Ways to Get Started Today